AUDIE CORNISH, HOST:

 KHALIL: My pleasure.

 CORNISH: Ashraf Khalil is a freelance journalist based in Cairo, and he's the author of a book about the revolution in Egypt called "Liberation Square."
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.